 Policy 86.
-Dispersal of new multi-dwelling housing development will be encouraged throughout the city in areas designated for residential and mixed-use development to encourage a variety of housing types throughout the community and to avoid an undue concentration of multi-dwelling development in specific areas of the community leading to a segregation of multi-dwelling development in McMinnville from residential neighborhoods.
+Dispersal of new multi-dwelling housing development will be encouraged throughout the city in areas designated for residential and mixed-use development to encourage a variety of housing types throughout the community and to avoid an undue concentration of multidwelling development in specific areas of the community leading to a segregation of multidwelling development in McMinnville from residential neighborhoods.
 Dispersal policies will be consistent with the Great Neighborhood Principles.

-In areas where there are the amenities, services, infrastructure and public facilities to support a higher density of multi-dwelling development, and the area is commensurate with a higher concentration of multi-dwelling development without creating an unintended segregation of multi-dwelling development, such as McMinnville's downtown, the area surrounding Linfield University and neighborhood activity centers, a higher concentration of multi-dwelling development will be encouraged.
+In areas where there are the amenities, services, infrastructure and public facilities to support a higher density of multi-dwelling development, and the area is commensurate with a higher concentration of multi-dwelling development without creating an unintended segregation of multi-dwelling development, such as McMinnville's downtown, the area surrounding Linfield University and neighborhood activity centers, a higher concentration of multi-dwelling development.